eKyte/n8n-nodes-ekyte/README.md

 ## Rate Limiting

-This node implements rate limiting to ensure compliance with eKyte API limits.
-All operations are automatically throttled to prevent exceeding API quotas.
+This node implements rate limiting to prevent excessive calls and backend overload:

+- **Get Operations**: Have a 5-minute rate limit for the same operation to avoid excessive calls
+- **Create Operations**: No rate limiting applied, allowing unrestricted resource creation